JohnnieDK/docker-youtube-dl/readme.md

+**This is no longer being updated, after dockerhub removed its free automatic builds**

 This container was created to keep running in the background.
 Remote into it, and download the video you specify.
 Youtube-dl will then choose the best mp4 it can find and merge it with the best audio (usually up to 1080p).